do-mpc/do-mpc/documentation/source/theory_mpc.rst

 .. note::

-    It the uncertainties :math:`p` are unknown but constant, :math:`N_{\text{robust}}=1` is a common choice, because no branching of the scenario tree occurs after the first time instant (since the uncertainties are constant) and the computational load is kept low.
+    It the uncertainties :math:`p` are unknown but constant, :math:`N_{\text{robust}}=1` is a common choice, because no branching of the scenario tree occurs after the first time instant (since the uncertainties are constant) and the computational load is kept minimal.

 Mathematical formulation
 ------------------------